Internal Control Best Practices for Small to Medium Sized Entities and Not-For-Profit's

 Accountants and Finance professionals, Business Owners, CFOs, CEOs, Legal and Compliance professionals, Board members and Audit Committee members, Internal auditors/Professionals considering the role of internal audit.

-- Unique characteristics of small to medium sized entities entities as well as not-for-profit entities
+- Characteristics of small to medium sized entities entities as well as not-for-profit entities

 - Evaluate how the COSO principles can be applied to SME and NFP entities

-- Recognize documentation needs for SME and NFP entities
+- Recognize and apply documentation needs for SME and NFP entities

 NASBA Field of Study